India - Political EnvironmentIndia - Political Environment

 Bilateral Economic Relations

-The United States is one of India's largest trade and investment partners.
-U.S. - India bilateral trade in goods and services and the stock of Indian FDI in the United States have increased over the last decade, supporting thousands of U.S. jobs.
-Bilateral trade between our two countries is up since we began our Strategic Dialogue.
+The United States is India's largest trade and investment partner.
+U.S.-India bilateral trade in goods and services and the stock of Indian Foreign Direct Investment in the United States have increased dramatically over the last decade, supporting thousands of U.S. jobs.

 The United States and India are continuing efforts to deepen the economic relationship, improve investor confidence, and support economic growth in both countries.
 India's market-oriented economic reforms have included an increasingly liberal foreign investment regime in many sectors.

-On energy cooperation, the United States and India are committed to working collaboratively in bilateral and multilateral fora to help ensure mutual energy security, combat global climate change, and support the development of low-carbon economies that will create opportunities and fuel job growth in both countries.
+On energy cooperation, the United States and India are committed to working collaboratively in bilateral and multilateral foray to help ensure mutual energy security, facilitate an adequate balance of energy sources, and support the development of low-carbon economies that will create opportunities and fuel job growth in both countries.
 The two countries consult regularly on the future of global oil and gas markets, expanding sustainable energy access to support jobs and economic growth in both countries, collaborating in research and technology, and increasing U.S. exports of clean energy technology.

 India's Membership in International Organizations

 India and the United States share membership in a variety of international organizations, including the United Nations, G-20, Association of Southeast Asian Nations (ASEAN) Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
-The United States supports a reformed UN Security Council that includes India as a permanent member.
 India is an ASEAN dialogue partner, an Organization for Economic Cooperation and Development partner under its Enhanced Engagement program, and an observer to the Organization of American States.
 India is also a member of the Indian Ocean Rim Association (IORA), of which the United States is a dialogue partner.

-Principal U.S. embassy officials are listed on the embassy website and in the Department's Key Officers List.
+Principal U.S. embassy officials are listed on the embassy website (https://in.usembassy.gov/) and in the State Department's Key Officers List (http://www.state.gov/documents/organization/111812.pdf).

 Department of State Key Officers List